metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

 # Cooccurrence

 The Cooccurrence module builds a cooccurrence network where each node is a MAG and every edge represents an association between them.
+The network can be inferred based on correlation or inverse covariance estimation by spiec-easi.
+Spiec easi is executed multiple times based on different parameter settings in order to find the most stable network.
 In addition, it is possible to compute multiple metrics for every edge based on genome-scale metabolic models and the smetana metrics.

 ```
 -entry wCooccurrence -params-file example_params/coocurrence.yml